rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 ---

-Here's an honest question that sounds snarky no matter how I phrase it: why subscribe to something like Grammarly and put up with all its frustrations when you could just keep a style manual near your keyboard and pay attention to what you write?
+Note from Harly: Here's an honest question that sounds snarky no matter how I phrase it: why subscribe to something like Grammarly and put up with all its frustrations when you could just keep a style manual near your keyboard and pay attention to what you write?